leolian003/DEdemo-Redshift-ETLandDataWarehouse/Readme.md

 ## Getting started

-1. Based on Step1 - Step5 of [getting started guide](https://docs.aws.amazon.com/redshift/latest/gsg/getting-started.html), you should create a Redshift cluster and keep important information on record.
+1. Based on Step1 - Step5 of AWS's[guideline](https://docs.aws.amazon.com/redshift/latest/gsg/getting-started.html), create a Redshift cluster and keep important information on record.
     * When creating an IAM Role (step 2), makes Redshift able to access S3 bucket (ReadOnly).
     * When creating the Redshift Cluster, select:
         * "dc2.large" as node type